When cats fight at night or pee outside of the litter box at night this tells Auntie Cat Faerie that most likely you’ve got feral cats coming around!

 - Give your cats our Territorial Rescue once or twice a day in food/water.
 You can also spray it around the house, and near the doors and windows.

-- Give your cats our Convivial House Cat who behaves in a manner similar to Feliway but is 100% natural and edible!
+- Give your cats our Convivial House Cat.
+It is 100% natural and edible!
 It can go into food and water, as well as sprayed on objects or near the doors and windows.

 - Our Beneficial Crystals truly do boost effectiveness of both products when drops are applied.